Flexible Spending Account Plans

 member to elect FSA mid-year *

-**Participants MUST re-enroll every year for FSA
+**Due to Federal requirements, participants MUST re-enroll every year for FSA

-*Examples of change in status (Mid-year FSA
+*Examples of a change in status may

 - Change in legal marital status, including